A little balsa glider with a good yield

 Wings also leave little turbulences behind them, just like a rod

 that you swing through the air.
-The swoosh noise that
+The swoosh noise that you can hear

-generate as few turbulences as possible.
+as few turbulences as possible.
 This is the second reason why

-glider's wings are long and have a narrow chord: a longer chord would
+glider's wings are long and have a narrow chord: a longer chord

-wing chord, so the wings can wing properly.
+to increase its wing chord, so the wings can wing properly.

 Conversely, for a same wing surface, you get a shorter wing.
 (But,

 if you would increase the chord far too much, then you would get

 another problem: the wings now generate turbulences, which is the

 Why those wing tips shaped like shark fins?

-While the air shears towards and past the glider wings it will rise up, accelerate and decelerate (turn around the
+While the air shears towards and along the profile of the glider

+wing, it will rise up, accelerate and decelerate (turn around the

 wing profile and pull it upwards just like a stone in a swing pulls

 immobile as much as possible.
 In other words: the air may do

 whatever movement around the glider, provided it's fluent and has a

 way to close down neatly behind the glider.
 The enemies to this are

 the aerodynamic turbulences and instabilities.
 One cannot avoid them

 but they can be lowered to a minimum.